Use Color To Paint Like a Pro

 - Use synthetic brushes, such as polyester or nylon, with latex paints.
 Natural bristle brushes work best if you're using oil-based or alkyd-based paints.

 Priming doesn't require as much care as painting, but you'll use the same technique.
 Start with the ceiling, first covering the perimeter and unpainted areas around the fixtures.
 Moving in 6'-square sections, use a series of overlapping "W" strokes from right to left, then back from left to right.
 Spread the primer evenly using horizontal strokes.
 Continue in 6'-square sections until the entire surface is primed.
+You can skip priming by painting with True Value EasyCare® Ultra Premium paint and primer in-one.

 Step 3.
 Apply Ceiling Brushwork